Last Updated on February 8, 2026

 It’s a fantastic way to experience London from a new and exciting perspective.

-Journey Back Into A Gruesome Past at the London Dungeon
+Experience London’s Gruesome History at the London Dungeon

 The London Dungeon will engage your teenager in the history of this amazing city.
 Travel back through 1000 years of London’s grisly past.
 Your immersive journey will include a descent into the dungeon and a medieval lift.
-Experience the full force of Henry VIII’s wrath on the tyrant boat ride and discover the gruesome fate of Guy Fawkes during his 10 days of torture.
+Meet notorious figures like Jack the Ripper and Sweeney Todd and discover the gruesome fate of Guy Fawkes during his 10 days of torture.

 The dungeon experience is brought to life by amazing actors, authentic sets and special effects.
-The dungeon is also home to two dark scary rides.
+The dungeon is also home to drop dead ride: an exhilarating vertical free fall drop ride.

 Don’t worry, the experience isn’t just scary, it’s hilarious too!

-Discover London’s Bloody History at the Tower of London
+Discover Bloody British History at the Tower of London

 The Tower of London is a 900 year old castle that housed and tortured famous and infamous prisoners.
 The Tower also houses the crown jewels.